 - Adapting time and date formats, address formats, currency symbols, and more

-At MotionPoint, we work with you to develop a localization strategy that maximizes your success in a new market.
-From automated website translation, and translation services, to software localization services—we have the tools you need to adapt your message in any language—quickly and affordably.
+At MotionPoint, we work with you to develop a strong localization strategy to maximize your success in a new market.
+Our technology and website localization services give you the tools you need to adapt your message in any language, quickly and affordably.

 Now that you know more about global expansion, let’s take a look at a few of the advantages and disadvantages of doing so.